 Taking the plunge

 If you have a bridesmaid dress with a serious plunge-loving neckline then try the Panache Koko Strapless Bra (D-G

 People can see when you’re uncomfortable, so unless you’ve got a poker face to rival that of Lady GaGa’s, make sure you have a conversation with the bride-to-be.

 Don’t worry, it will eventually dawn on her that she may need to make changes to the dress if she wants you to feel and look comfortable on the day.
 Instead of waiting till the last minute when its harder to make changes, let her know straight away.
 You’ve been chosen as a bridesmaid because you’re one of her closest friends.
 Respect your friendship and be honest with her.
 Yes, it’s her day but she’ll want everyone sharing that joy, not hiking up their dress to prevent a nipple flash.
 It makes for great stories, but not beautiful wedding pictures.
 An unhappy bridesmaid isn’t what she wants.

 Realise that you don’t have to sacrifice the pretty dress or wear something you’re uncomfortable in.
-Make sure you get your bra fitting and then try the dress before saying no. Better yet, bring the dress into store with you if you can.
-This will give you the best indication of which bra works well.
+Make sure you get your bra fitting and then try the dress before saying no. Better yet, bring the dress into

 Next time someone brings out a show-stopping, low-back, strapless, figure-hugging number, you’ll be prepared with the best strapless bra, providing support in more ways than one.